kMatejak/crossin_around/README.md

 ## What did I add in my version?
 My extended version of the classic Tic-Tac-Toe is played using the system console.
 Things I added:
 - two languages (english and polish) to choose at the beginning of the game
-- a small plot in which you play the crusader Sir Robin or sultan Emir
+- a small plot in which you play the crusader Sir Robin or Sultan Emir
 - 'hot seat' mode, multiplayer game <wink, wink>
 - optional display of the game on an external device [Novation Launchpad Mini](https://novationmusic.com/launch/launchpad-mini) (If you want to read more about displaying via this device [look at here](https://github.com/maciejjankowski/launchpad-mini-starter))